Oncure/TAZ/tests/unittest_descriptions.md

 ### Test WigMaxLikelihoods
 - Test that WigMaxLikelihoods returns the B-most likely prior ladders when provided Poisson distributions.
+- Test case with identical mean parameters and different distributions.
+There should be spingroup symmetry.

+### Test ProbOfSample
+- ???

 ### Test Mean Parameter Estimation
 - Test that the value and uncertainty for each mean parameter is statistically valid.
 (NOT IMPLEMENTED YET)